-Unit value and volume indexes for imports and exports: The Statistics of the Finnish Customs calculates the indices each month.
-In the index series of the Monthly publication, the newest data is one month older than the data in the statistical material on trade.
+Unit value and volume indexes for imports and exports: Finnish Customs Statistics calculates the indices each month.

 Border traffic statistics: The statistics are compiled by the Statistics of the Finnish Customs.
 The statistical data consists of information on means of transport crossing Finland's borders.
 Data on land border crossings is provided by customs districts, and data on harbours by the Finnish Transport Agency.